 It’s a teenager of a film then, experimenting without yet fully congealing into its own self-confident mass.
 If this negates Breathless’ status as the most complete or even the best of Godard’s works, it undeniably makes it the most fascinating precisely for its internal disharmony and fractious nature.
 What better way to construct a film about the youth’s inconstant progressivism than a film that is itself inconstantly progressive and distressingly, abnormally, abominably aware of its own inconstancy?
 As such, rather than subscribing to an endlessly reflexive, gaseous nihilism wherein all cinema is fundamentally a lie, Breathless also proposes its own more equivocal truths about the nature of cinematic form and cinematic style, about the nature of lying in a world where people and films engage in the dialectic of defining one another by putting on each others’ masks.
 By disrupting the cohesive flow of scenes and even throwing any sense of character logic or identity into disarray, Breathless enjoins its audiences to confront not only the nature of film form but the provisional ways in which we construct meaning and construe narrative out of the unordered, carnal beast that is life itself.

-It would take a handful of films for Godard to fully unlock the classical narrative prescriptions of the B-cinema he loved – Godard’s films would truly part ways with the rules of classical film form a few years later with more diabolical works like Pierrot le Fou and Weekend, more mature rapscallions both.
+It would take a handful of films for Godard to fully unlock the classical narrative norms of the B-cinema he loved – Godard’s films would truly part ways with the rules of classical film form a few years later with more diabolical works like Pierrot le Fou and Weekend, more mature rapscallions both.
 But again, if those films are the grand larceny and kidnapping of cinematic sanity that Godard is so famous for, Breathless is the indomitably effective petty theft that paved the way for arguably the greatest cinematic evil mastermind in the form.
 He would cat burgle classic B-movies and create forgeries that were also studied analysis of the originals, understanding film form by destroying it and etching creation out of destruction.

 Fittingly, the visual jitters and the sonic splinters of Breathless both transcend reality and translate a real-world coming apart at the seams, buoyantly realized in an aesthetic of fracture.
 For all his sourness, Godard’s film approximates not only the agony and disease of modernity but the ecstasy, the anxious exultancy of an existence perpetually on the verge of an unknown future, a world where every shot feels not locked in to place along narrative rhythms but feverishly ricocheting around, smashing glass, skipping beats and inventing new ones.
 Because it occupies a permanently unsettled state, Breathless both exists in a continual and continually revisable present and feels like it not only rockets toward the future but invents a new one as it goes along.
 Of course, Breathless was Godard’s first dip in the fountain of the new, so its recklessness is nascent more than fully formed.
 But that sense of entrapment between old styles and new potentials – with Godard rattling around between them like a bull-in-a-china-shop – evokes the energy of possibility like few films ever have.